logos-maker/ikiGUI/README.md

 The name is a wordplay with the Japanese words 'iki' and 'ikigai', combined with GUI (Graphical User Interface).
 ## Reasons to use GUI lib for graphics
+- Plugs that load and opens the editor incedibly fast.
 - The small code base gives less bugs
 - It's easy to understand
 - It's easy to modify